Health Information Updates

 The National Diabetes Education Program (NDEP)—a joint effort of the NIH and the Centers for Disease Control and Prevention—recently updated a toolkit and created a webpage to support people with diabetes and those who provide them care.

 Updated: Pharmacy, Podiatry, Optometry, and Dentistry ToolKit

 Too many people with diabetes are not effectively managing their medications or getting the necessary annual foot, eye and oral exams.
-The NDEP has updated its Working Together to Manage Diabetes toolkit to empower pharmacists, podiatrists, optometrists, dentists and other providers to deliver more integrated care for patients with or at risk for diabetes.
+The NDEP has updated its Working Together to Manage Diabetes: A Toolkit for Pharmacy, Podiatry, Optometry, and Dentistry (PPOD)(PDF, 1.11 MB) toolkit to empower pharmacists, podiatrists, optometrists, dentists and other providers to deliver more integrated care for patients with or at risk for diabetes.
 This toolkit includes a comprehensive and easy-to-use guide, evidence-based education materials and a customizable presentation.

 New: Diabetes Resources for Older Adults Webpage